kyle-mcintyre/Camera_Project/README.md

 # Camera_Project
-Use Intel Realsense camera to convert images into sound to help the visually impaired see their surroundings through sound
+Use Intel Realsense camera to convert images into sound to help the visually impaired see their surroundings through sound.